Ball-tampering report slams 'arrogant' Cricket Australia culture | AFP - This kiji is

 The scandal involved Australian players using sandpaper to alter the flight of the ball in a Test match against South Africa last March at Cape Town's Newlands Stadium.

-Coach Darren Lehmann quit in the wake of the controversy and then-captain Steve Smith, deputy David Warner and batsman Cameron Bancroft were banned from the game.
+Coach Darren Lehmann quit in the wake of the controversy and then-captain Steve Smith, deputy David Warner and batsman Cameron Bancroft received lengthy bans.

 The scandal also claimed the scalps of CA chief executive James Sutherland and team performance boss Pat Howard.

-The review, which was partially redacted to prevent individuals being identified, included complaints from those involved in the sport that there was a bullying culture in elite men's cricket.

-"The broad consensus amongst stakeholders is that CA does not consistently 'live' its values and principles," it said.
+"The broad consensus amongst stakeholders is that CA does not consistently 'live' its values and principles," the review said.

 "CA is perceived to say one thing and do another.
 The most common description of CA is as 'arrogant' and 'controlling'."